 Policy on the Appointment of Graduate Student Instructors for Undergraduate Courses

-The GSI Request Form in the CARS Portal should be used for requests to appoint Graduate Student Instructors (GSI) for undergraduate courses only.
+NOTE: The GSI Request Form in the CARS Portal should be used for requests to appoint Graduate Student Instructors (GSI) for undergraduate courses only.

-**If there are questions regarding GSI's for graduate courses, please contact Graduate Council.
+If there are questions regarding GSIs for graduate courses, please contact Graduate Council.

 “Graduate student instructor” (GSI) refers to a graduate student having primary responsibility for the teaching of a course, either a Teaching Fellow or Associate In, not a Teaching Assistant.